arm/arm-toolchain/arm-software/embedded/docs/building-from-source.md

 ## Divergences from upstream

-See [patches](patches) directory for the current set of differences from upstream.
+See the [patches](patches) directory for the current set of differences from upstream.

 The patches for llvm-project are split between two folders, llvm-project and llvm-project-perf.
 The former are generally required for building and successfully running all tests.
 The patches in llvm-project-perf are optional, and designed to improve performance in certain circumstances.

-Similarly, there are patches available for both picolibc and Newlib.
+Similarly, there are patches available for both Picolibc and Newlib.
 The Picolibc patches are essential for building and successfully running all picolibc tests.
 The Newlib patches are required to enable exceptions and RTTI builds of libcxx with newlib.